Beaded Crochet Cell Phone Holder Project Introduction

 - Crochet Hook: Size E / 4 - 3.5 mm, or size needed to obtain gauge

 - Closure: You'll need a length of ribbon, braid, cord or similar material to create the drawstring for the cell phone holder.
-If you use ribbon, you might also want to treat the cut edges with Fray Check.
+If you use ribbon, you might also want to treat the cut edges with Fray Check or a similar substance.

 - Needles: You'll need needles for stringing your beads onto your crochet thread, stitching your cell phone holder together, and weaving in ends.